epfml/ml-project-1-girl-mse/README.md

 ### Guidelines:

 The project report MLProject.pdf contains the full description of the project.
-The code for our project has been divided into preprocessing.py (containing the functions for data preprocessing), implementations.py (containing the functions for the 6 machine leaning models), and utils.py: containing the additional functions we used in model training and validation)
+The code for our project has been divided into preprocessing.py: containing the functions for data preprocessing), implementations.py: containing the functions for the 6 machine leaning models, and utils.py: containing the additional functions we used in model training and validation

 In order to run this project, the files for training and testing should be placed into a folder called resources with the names train.csv and test.csv